bugsnag/bugsnag-unity/UPGRADING.md

 Upgrading
 =========

-## Upgrade from 5.X to 6.X
+## 5.x to 6.x

-v6.0.0 contains breaking changes to Bugsnag's API that improve the reliability of the SDK and resolve several painpoints.

 ### Key points

 - Bugsnag can now be installed via [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well from the package file published on Github.
 - The file structure of the plugin has changed to keep all Bugsnag files together in a parent directory, so the files from the V5 package must be manually removed.
 - Bugsnag can now start automatically before the first scene is loaded, removing the need for GameObject configuration, which has now been removed.
-- The metadata access API has been improved to make it clearer how to add, remove and obtain event metadata before and after a crash.
 - The `BeforeNotify` callback has been replaced with an all-new callback system that offers access to all event types on all platforms for amending and discarding events before they are sent.
+- The client (`Bugsnag`) API have been amended to improve usability and consistency.

-More details of these changes can be found below and full documentation is available [online](https://docs.bugsnag.com/platforms/unity).
+More on each of these changes below:

-### Removing old Bugsnag files from your Unity project
+### Unity Package Manager

+You can now install Bugsnag using the [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well from the package file published on Github.
+See our [online docs](https://docs.bugsnag.com/platforms/unity#installation) for full instructions.

+### Modified package file structure

-All the files in the V6 package are located in a parent Bugsnag directory and so you will need to remove all the V5 files from your project to avoid having mulitiple instances of Bugsnag running.
+All the files in the V6 package are located in a parent Bugsnag directory and so you will need to remove all the v5 files from your project to avoid having multiple instances of Bugsnag running.

 To remove these files, you can download and run the bash script `utils/remove-bugsnag-v5.sh` in the `bugsnag-unity` repository, passing the path to your project as a parameter.